VDA5050/VDA5050/VDA5050_EN.md

 The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the master control by importing from other systems.
 Essentially, this concerns the following content:

-- Definition of routes: Using CAD import, routes can be taken over in the master control.
+- Definition of routes: Using CAD import, routes can be imported to the master control.
 Alternatively, routes can also be implemented manually in the master control by the operator.
 Routes can be one-way streets, restricted for certain vehicle groups (based on the size ratios), etc.
 - Route network configuration: